mt7180/llm_validation/README.md

 In this project a combination of the instructor and pydantic library were used to implement a step of fact verification with the help of the pydantic field_validatior.

-## Variable Structured Output
+## Dynamically Structured Output

 is an experiment on how it may be possible to let the LLM create **dynamically structured output under fixed boundary conditions** - explicitely spoken: letting the LLM create a schema dynamically based on inner knowledge and the pydantic BaseModel.

->The not entirely explicite solution used here leverages a combination of the pydantic create_model() factory function, the pydantic model_validator and the instructor library.
+>The not entirely explicite solution used in this project leverages a combination of:
+>- the pydantic `create_model()` factory function,
+>- the pydantic `model_validator` and
+>- the instructor library.